jmwood22/Pitchy-Perfect/README.md

 a similar manner that a tuning needle would.

-A more extensive description of the project can be found in the [Pitchy Perfect Final Report](Pitchy Perfect Final Report.pdf) and instructions for running the software can be found in Instructions.txt
+A more extensive description of the project can be found in the [Pitchy Perfect Final Report](Pitchy Perfect Final Report.pdf) and instructions for running the software can be found in [Instructions](Instructions.txt)